mortezakowkabi/jcb-persian-documentation/045-Adding-your-own-rule-validation-to-a-field-in-JCB.md

 3. Locate the **Greetings** field (usually of type `Textarea`).
 4. Check the field attributes — if the `validation` option is missing, it can be added manually in the Fieldtype configuration.

-> 💡 *Tip: If your JCB version doesn’t have the “validation” property available, you can edit the field type directly to add it.*
+> 💡 *Tip: If your JCB version doesn't have the "validation" property available, you can edit the field type directly to add it.*

 ---